 • Natural (default) linearises the color to have a smoother transition maintaining the ink tonal characteristics.

-• Natural (Unlinearized) uses the ink’s own behavior, so we’ll have brusque variations of color.
+• Natural (nonlinearized) uses the ink’s own behavior, so we’ll have brusque variations of color.

 • Emulate linearises the color and adjusts the tone of the gradient to achieve similar results when printing on different machines.

-Be aware that direct ink recipes with spot color inks (fluor inks) can be in mode Natural or Natural (unlinearised).
+Be aware that direct ink recipes with spot color inks (fluor inks) can be in mode Natural or Natural (nonlinearized).

-Under the Color replacement configuration window there is the option to add the color replacement configuration under a name.
-Whenever you want to use that configuration, you can select the name given to it from a drop-down list, into the Color replacement table in the Color tab within the Printer Scheme manager.
+Under the Color replacement configuration window, there is the option to add the color replacement configuration under a name.
+Whenever you want to use that configuration, you can select the name given to it from a drop-down list, in the Color replacement table in the Color tab within the Printer Scheme Manager.

-If your document has multiple spot colors listed that should be added into the color table, then select multiple colors with shift and mouse-click, which will enable the option "Add selection" to add colors to selected color table.
+If your document has multiple spot colors listed that should be added to the color table, then select multiple colors with shift and mouse-click, which will enable the option "Add selection" to add colors to the selected color table.

 Obtaining Color by Reading from Device